-In the few days after the BlogHouse and TBEX in Ireland, I got the opportunity to go on a trip to the west of Ireland to sample the Wild Atlantic Way with a number of other bloggers.
+In the few days after the BlogHouse and TBEX in Ireland, I took a trip to the west of Ireland to sample the Wild Atlantic Way with a number of other bloggers.

 Ireland is only a stones throw away from my home in Liverpool, so it’s not somewhere that I really think of travelling to.
 Ridiculous I know considering it’s less than 45 minutes on a plane!
 I’d been to Dublin once before for a work thing, and I’d lived in Belfast for a while in 2002, so I thought I knew what to expect.
-But I was completely astounded by the raw, untamed beauty of the west coast of Ireland.
+But I was completely astounded by the raw, untamed beauty of Ireland’s Wild Atlantic Way.

 Seriously, it took my breath away.